iamjomon/bio-generator/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

-### 🌟 Don’t Forget to Star!
+## 🌟 Don’t Forget to Star!
-   - If you find this project useful, please consider giving it a star ⭐.
+If you find this project useful, please consider giving it a star ⭐.
 It helps others discover it too!

-###  License
-   - This project is licensed under the MIT License - see the [LICENSE](https://opensource.org/license/MIT) file for details.